Approximating the closest structured singular matrix polynomial: Computational approach and numerical examples

 We apply the approach in Subsection \ref{subsec:Structure_on_whole_pol} and obtain that the approximate distance to singularity is equal to $d_{\mbox{sing}}^\mathcal{S} \approx 1.0523$ and the structured singular matrix polynomial is given by the following perturbations:

 \end{example}

 \begin{example} The five points relative pose problem arises in the context of computer vision.
-It consists in the reconstruction of the position of two cameras starting from the images of five unknown scene points taken from the two viewpoints.
+It consists of the reconstruction of the position of two cameras starting from the images of five unknown scene points taken from the two viewpoints.
 As described in \cite{KukBujPaj}, the problem can be rephrased into a cubic polynomial eigenvalue problem in the form

 where $A_3$ has rank $1$, $A_2$ has rank $3$, $A_1$ has rank $6$ and $A_0$ has full rank.
 We use the polynomial contained in the MATLAB toolbox \texttt{nlevp} \cite{BetHigTiss}.
-Our method computes an approximation of the distance to singularity of $d_{\rm sing} \approx 0.1116$.
-The computed perturbation matrices are real matrices and the method gives the result in $11$ iterations.
+We consider real perturbations, therefore we impose that $\mathcal{S}_i=\mathbb{R}^{10 \times 10}$.
+Our method computes an approximation of the distance to the nearest real singular matrix polynomials of $d_{\rm sing} \approx 0.1116$.
+The method gives the result in $11$ iterations.
 The final matrices $A_i + \varepsilon ^* \Delta_i$, for $i=0,1,2,3$ do not present common kernel.
 In the end, the most perturbed matrix is the coefficient $A_0$. \end{example}